aws-samples/config-resource-compliance-dashboard/README.md

 ## Prerequisites

 1. AWS Config enabled in the accounts and regions you want to track, with the delivery of AWS Config files set up to a centralized Amazon S3 bucket (the Log Archive bucket) in the Log Archive account.
+Your AWS Config delivery channel must include the delivery of configuration snapshot files every 24 hours on all accounts and regions where AWS Config is active.
 1. An AWS Account where you'll deploy the dashboard (the Dashboard account).
 1. IAM Role or IAM User with permissions to deploy the infrastructure using CloudFormation.
 1. Sign up for [Amazon QuickSight](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html) and create a user: